-Commit to sharing with USGBC the resulting water usage data for a five-year period beginning on the date the project accepts LEED certification or typical occupancy, whichever comes first.
+Commit to sharing with USGBC the resulting water usage data for a five-year period beginning on the date the project accepts LEED certification.

 Ask questions, share tips, and get notified of new forum posts by joining LEEDuser, a tool developed by BuildingGreen and supported by USGBC!